|

 You occasionally hear stories of students taking the knowledge test

-the morning of their checkride--I shudder.
+the morning of their checkride--we shudder.

 Yes, it's